Welcome to Sue Lovell Counselling, Registered MBACP, Relate c.c

 If you are wondering whether my service can help you, please feel free to email me or give me a call.
 I am happy to discuss your needs with you and answer any queries about counselling.
 You do not have to be in a relationship to benefit from counselling, I work with people who are single or in a couple.

-I offer a non-judgemental, impartial and confidential service, based on more than 25 years' experience working with individuals or couples from all walks of life.
+I offer a non-judgemental, impartial and confidential service, based on more than 28 years' experience working with individuals or couples from all walks of life.
+I abide by the BACP code of practice, regularly attend Continuous Professional Development and engage in monthly supervision.

 At times of difficulty or distress, counselling offers the opportunity to talk through your situation, understand and express feelings, consider options and choose how to move forward.
 This might be by identifying ways to cope with a situation, learning new skills, or it may involve taking steps to bring about a positive change.